DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/01-02-03-01_anatomy-of-each-stage.md

 * Each stage and step is dependent on the previous one.
 * The entire study process is repeatable, so that each iteration learns from the previous result.

-> Lego Faces: Icons made by Smashicons from www.flaticon.com